Overview

 Main influencing factors:

-- Form and dimensional deviations of customer axis and surrounding structure
+- Form and dimensional deviations of the customer's axis and surrounding structure

 - Installation errors

-Practical Application Accuracy: The larger the bearing, the easier it is to achieve high system accuracy.
-Using multi-head solutions, accuracies of less than +/- 1 arcsec have been achieved in practical applications.
-Measuring heads are available for different input frequencies to meet both ultra-precision and high-speed application requirements.
+Practical application accuracy: The larger the bearing, the easier it is to achieve high system accuracy.
+Using multi-head solutions, accuracies of better than ±1 arc second have been achieved in real-world applications.
+The measuring heads are available for different input frequencies to meet both ultra-precision and high-speed application requirements.

 Available Systems